Stadler FLIRT: Italy

+ETR 814, electric multiple units with maximum speed of 160 km/h, will be entry in service after electrification of railway Aosta - Ivrea in 2026.

+Trenord: ATR 803, named "Colleoni".
+Thirty diesel multiple unit with diesel generator and traction batteries with the maximum speed of 140 km/h.

+The first four train are entry in service from 2022 in the Brescia - Parma to been replace the oldest Aln 668.

+These trains are retired temporarily retired because initials problems of the systems of supports of conducts (SSC) caused from this last one.

+The trains returned in service in 2023.

+Ente Autonomo Volturno (EAV) (Campania Region) has five trains in service from 2022 in the Alifana Railway.

+Infrastrutture Venete has two trains in service in the Verona - Rovigo and Rovigo - Chioggia.

+Lithuania

+On 21 June 2023, Lithuanian passenger rail operator LTG Link announced that it has ordered nine 5-car Stadler FLIRT EMUs and six 3-car FLIRT battery-electric multiple units, along with an option for a further 13 electric and 26 battery-electric units.
+The trainsets are expected to began testing in 2025 with a projected entry to service in 2026.

 Netherlands

-On 23 April 2015 the Netherlands' railway operator Nederlandse Spoorwegen announced that it was ordering 58 Stadler FLIRT EMUs, comprising 25 4-car units and 33 3-car units, to be delivered by the end of 2016.
+On 23 April 2015 the Netherlands' railway operator Nederlandse Spoorwegen announced that it was ordering 58 Stadler FLIRT EMUs, comprising 25 four-car units and 33 three-car units, to be delivered by the end of 2016.
 The very short delivery deadline (20 months), to meet capacity needs, allowed NS to invoke 'urgency mode' provisions in EU procurement rules and place the order without tendering.
 The 58 FLIRT EMUs for NS were produced at Stadler's plant in Siedlce, Poland, 92 km east of Warsaw, following the order which that plant completed for PKP Intercity in Poland.
 Meanwhile, Arriva Nederland also ordered two- and three-car units for operation in the province of Limburg.

 As of 2023, FLIRT 2, 3 and 4 EMUs are in service in the Netherlands with the following operators: